MateusFGoncalves/user-withdrawal-control/backend/README.md

 ## Hints

 - A nice tip is to rename `hyperf-skeleton` of files like `composer.json` and `docker-compose.yml` to your actual project name.
-- Take a look at `config/routes.php` and `app/Controller/IndexController.php` to see an example of a HTTP entrypoint.
+- Take a look at `config/routes.php` to see examples of HTTP entrypoints.

 **Remember:** you can always replace the contents of this README.md file to something that fits your project description.